Language selection

 Crossing the border into Canada

-Whether you're returning home or visiting, Canada Border Services Agency (CBSA) wants to help you plan your trip across the border with some useful tools.
+Know what to expect at the border and be prepared.
+Whether you're returning home or visiting, CBSA wants to help you plan your trip across the border.

 Services and information